randoop/randoop/README.txt

-  The developer's manual includes information on compiling Randoop, running Randoop's unit and system tests, administering the project page, and an overview of Randoop's internals (userful if you want to modify/enhance the tool).
+  The developer's manual includes information on compiling Randoop, running Randoop's unit and system tests, administering the project page, and an overview of Randoop's internals (useful if you want to modify/enhance the tool).

 * Javadoc is in build/docs/api/.